 Registration for continuing students occurs for each of the three academic semesters during the specific dates published and made available to students in the Leopard Connection (LConnect) portal.
 Course offerings, registration instructions, and course selection sheets are published on LConnect.
 Students will be able to register for courses online as long as there are no holds on their account, all prerequisites and co-requisites have been met, and the courses have available seats.
 Freshmen day students and all students on probation are required to meet with their academic advisor prior to registration.
-For courses that require written permission, a Drop/Add form is available in the Student Service Center.
+For courses that require written permission, students should contact the academic department offering the course.

 Registration for newly accepted students occurs during the summer prior to the student’s matriculation in the fall semester.
 LConnect accounts are created for new students prior to arrival.
 The Registrar sends e-mail notices and invitations to incoming freshmen who then register for their courses online.
 Incoming transfer students are registered by their academic department heads and the Registrar prior to their arrival based on awarded transfer credit to best fulfill their curricular requirements.

 Colleges of the Fenway

 Wentworth is a member of the Colleges of the Fenway (COF), an association of six Fenway area institutions whose other members are Emmanuel College, Massachusetts College of Art & Design, Massachusetts College of Pharmacy and Health Sciences, Simmons College, and Wheelock College.

 Students who want to cross-register for a course through the COF should complete a COF cross registration form in the Student Service Center and return it with the required signatures by the published date.
 Students may cross register for up to two COF courses in a given semester.
 Course offerings and other information are published online at www.colleges-fenway.org.
 This link is also available through LConnect.